virgesmith/inexmo/README.md

 10000000 | 2872.4 | 42.9 | 6601

 Full code is in [examples/loop.py](./examples/loop.py).
 To run the example scripts, install the "examples" extra, e.g.
-`pip install inexmo[examples]` or `uv sync --extra examples`.
+`pip install xenoform[examples]` or `uv sync --extra examples`.

 ### `numpy` and vectorised operations

 > "vectorisation" in this sense means implementing loops in compiled, rather than interpreted, code.
 In fact, the C++ implementation below also uses optimisations including "true" vectorisation (meaning hardware SIMD instructions).

-For "standard" linear algebra and array operations, implementations in *inexmo* are very unlikely to improve on heavily optimised numpy implementations, such as matrix multiplication.
+For "standard" linear algebra and array operations, implementations in *xenoform* are very unlikely to improve on heavily optimised numpy implementations, such as matrix multiplication.

 However, significant performance improvements may be seen for more "bespoke" operations, particularly for